The Eisenstein ideal of weight $k$ and ranks of Hecke algebras: Preliminary results

 \subsection{Generalized Matrix Algebras}

 Let $R$ be a complete noetherian ring with residue field $\FF_p$ and let $A$ be a topological Generalized Matrix Algebra (GMA) over $R$ of type $(1,1)$ as defined in \cite[Section $2.2$, Section $2.3$]{Bel}.
 This means that there exist topological $R$-modules $B$ and $C$ such that $A= $ i.e. every element of $A$ can be written as $ $ with $a,d \in R$, $b \in B$ and $c \in C$ and there exists a continuous morphism $m : B \otimes_R C \to R$ of $R$-modules such that $A$ becomes a (not necessarily commutative) topological $R$-algebra under the addition and multiplication given by: \begin{enumerate} \item Addition: \item Multiplication: \end{enumerate} We refer the reader to \cite[Section $2.2$, Section $2.3$]{Bel} for more details.
-We say that the GMA $A$ is faithful if $m(b \otimes c)=0$ for all $c \in C$ implies that $b=0$ and $m(b \otimes c)=0$ for all $b \in B$ implies that $c=0$.